indigo-dc/oidc-agent/gitbook/oidc-gen/options.md

 ### `--scope`

 The `--scope` option can be used to set the scopes that should be used with this account configuration.
-When using multiple scopes, provide a space separated list.
+Multiple scopes can be provided as a space separated list or by using the option multiple times.
+Pass `max` to use all available scopes for this provider.

 ### `--scope-all` and `--scope-max`